BKWLD/shopify-gtm-instrumentor/README.md

 - `storefrontToken` - A Storefront API token with permission to read products.
 Defaults to `process.env.SHOPIFY_STOREFONT_TOKEN`.
 - `currencyCode` - Defaults to `USD`.
 - `disableEcommerceProperty` - If `true`, removes the `ecommerce` property from the object which is used by [UA Enhanced Commerce](https://developers.google.com/tag-manager/enhanced-ecommerce).
 You would enable this if you were using GA4 and want to use explicit tags, like those in [ga4-tags.json](./gtm-workspace-scaffold/ga4-tags.json)
-- `enableCheckoutEcommerceProperties` - If `true`, adds `ecommerce` properties to `Checkout` and `Purchase` events.
+- `enableCheckoutEcommerceProperty` - If `true`, adds `ecommerce` properties to `Checkout` and `Purchase` events.
 This is diabled by default because it's expected that you'd use Shopify's Google Analytics integration for this.
 However, if you are _only_ using GA4 you may want to use this to support 3rd party GTM Tags that are expecting this property to exist.

 Implemented methods described below: